EVEShipFit/sde/README.md

 - It publishes the "latest SDE", but also a delta since the last.
 This is not a "diff", but a list of entries that changed, with their latest content.
   When using a database as backend, it is sufficient to process this delta to make your database up-to-date with the latest SDE.

+## Additional data

+The official SDE is missing some information crucial for correctly doing things like accurate ship statistics in all situations.
+For example, the "warfare IDs" are nowhere to be found in the SDE.
+This SDE does add those files.
+Currently they are:

+- `dbuffCollections.yaml`: contains all the Warfare IDs.

 ## Missing data

 Not all information that is in the official SDE is actually included in the EVE client data-files.